leocengia/SCI-repo/README.md

 > telephone/doorbell/intercom] f
 > or check-in assistance.

+**Agent-normalized template text**

+Guests arriving outside of regular check-in hours can use the [exterior telephone/doorbell/intercom] f or check-in assistance.

 **Important information**

 Use this template as a supplement to the check- in hours listed in the Check-in/check- out module in Partner Central.
 Examples of modified templates

+<a id="template-035"></a>

 #### Template 35: Front desk/reception additional time/day range (193)